sargue/jquery.ajaxcheckbox/README.md

 the final status of the checkbox.
 Alternatively, if you are using the success callback, you can send a full JSON object which will be processed by your success callback.

+## Success callback

+Called upon receiving succesful response from server (status code = 200).
+Receives the data returned by the server as its sole argument.
+Must return a boolean indicating the final status of the checkbox.

 ## Methods

 There is currently only one public method: `isChecked`